ska-telescope/sdp-integration/docs/src/index.rst

 SDP Integration
 ===============

-The sdp-integration repository integrates the components of the SKA Science Data Processor (SDP).
-It contains the Helm chart to deploy the SDP as a subsytem of the SKA, or stand-alone for testing.
+The ``sdp-integration`` repository integrates the components of the SKA Science Data Processor (SDP).
+It contains the Helm chart to deploy the SDP as a subsystem of the SKA, or stand-alone for testing.

 This documentation also gives a overview of the design of the SDP.
 It describes the components that make up the system, and the software modules from which